 SB 215 - This act regulates captive insurance companies.
 Under the act, captive insurance companies are allowed to apply for a license to provide insurance and annuity contracts to its parent, affiliated, or controlled unaffiliated companies.
 Captive insurance companies are not permitted to provide personal motor vehicle or homeowner's insurance.
 Captive insurance companies may accept or cede reinsurance.
-Captive insurance companies that insure life and health risks must comply with all state and federal laws.
+Captive insurance companies may accept or cede reinsurance.
+Captive insurance companies may accept and federal laws.